muditbhargava66/High-Frequency-Trading-FPGA-System/README.md

-Sure!
-Here's an updated version of the README file that includes a section for future or incomplete work with checkboxes for each task:

 # High-Frequency Trading FPGA System

 This repository contains the code and documentation for a high-frequency trading (HFT) system implemented on an FPGA.
 The system utilizes a TCP/IP stack for communication, an order matching engine for trade execution, and a custom IP core for accelerated processing.
 The design is optimized for ultra-low latency and high throughput.